 Keele and North Staffordshire Teacher Education foregrounds evidence informed practice.
-Centre-based sessions are, whenever possible led by school based colleagues in one of our teaching classrooms, either at Keele University (ST5 5BG) or Seabridge Primary School (ST5 3PJ).
-We also have access to teaching space in East Staffordshire.
+Centre-based sessions are, whenever possible led by school-based colleagues in one of our teaching classrooms, either at Kidsgrove Primary School (ST7 4DJ) or Seabridge Primary School (ST5 3PJ).
 All our classrooms are set up for young children to be taught within it as well as yourselves.
 The rooms are fully equipped and you will have access to an extensive set of resources to support all curriculum areas within early years, primary and special needs education.
-Many of these can be loaned to you whilst on placement.

 Whilst our programme trains you to become a General Primary Practitioner, we also offer specialisms.
 Our specialisms include, Early Years (PGCE with QTS), English and the Performing Arts, Geography and History, Mathematics (specialism NOT specialist), Physical Education, Science and Art and Design.